< Back to articles

 If you are an employee in the UK, you may be wondering what your rights are when it comes to unpaid leave.

-We will answer the question, ‘What is unpaid leave?’, discuss who is eligible for it, how much leave one is entitled to, and what steps are taken to request it.
+We will answer the question, ‘What is unpaid leave?’ and discuss who is eligible for it.

 We will also provide some tips on how to manage your finances during this period.